ilichkaya/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 Restify has [base filters](/search/basic-filters) for usual `search` or `matching`.

 <alert type="success">
-Advanced filters will help you to build your own filters from scratch.
+Advanced filters will come in handy when it comes to helping you build your own filters from scratch.
 </alert>

 ## Definition

-To declare an advanced filter you should create a class that extends the `Binaryk\LaravelRestify\Filters\AdvancedFilter`.
+To declare an advanced filter, you should create a class that extends the `Binaryk\LaravelRestify\Filters\AdvancedFilter`.

-Say we have a filter that filters all ready to publish posts:
+Let's say we have a filter that filters all the posts that are ready to be published:

 ```php
 use Binaryk\LaravelRestify\Filters\AdvancedFilter;